Innocent Spouse Tax Relief

 Positive factors that influence the granting of equitable relief:

-1. The requesting spouse is separated or divorced from the nonrequesting spouse.
+- the requesting spouse is separated or divorced from the non requesting spouse

-2. The requesting spouse would suffer economic hardship if relief from the liability is not granted.
+- the requesting spouse would suffer economic hardship if relief from the liability is not granted

-3. The requesting spouse was abused by the nonrequesting spouse (but the abuse did not amount to duress).
+- the requesting spouse was abused by the non requesting spouse (but the abuse did not amount to duress)

-4. The requesting spouse did not know and had no reason to know of the item or that the liability would not be paid.
+- the requesting spouse did not know and had no reason to know of the item or that the liability would not be paid

-5. The nonrequesting spouse has a legal obligation pursuant to a divorce decree or agreement to pay the outstanding liability.
+- the non requesting spouse has a legal obligation pursuant to a divorce decree or agreement to pay the outstanding liability

-6. Liability is solely attributable to the nonrequesting spouse.
+- liability is solely attributable to the non requesting spouse.

 Negative factors that influence the granting of equitable relief:

-1. The liability is attributable to the requesting spouse.
+- the liability is attributable to the requesting spouse

-2. The requesting spouse knew or had reason to know of the item or that the reported liability would be unpaid at the time the return was signed.
+- the requesting spouse knew or had reason to know of the item or that the reported liability would be unpaid at the time the return was signed

-3. The requesting spouse has significantly benefited from the unpaid liability or items giving rise to the deficiency.
+- the requesting spouse has significantly benefited from the unpaid liability or items giving rise to the deficiency

-4. The requesting spouse will not experience economic hardship if relief from the liability is not granted.
+- the requesting spouse will not experience economic hardship if relief from the liability is not granted

-5. The requesting spouse has not made a good faith effort to comply with federal income tax laws in the tax years following the tax year(s) in question.
+- the requesting spouse has not made a good faith effort to comply with federal income tax laws in the tax years following the tax year(s) in question

-6. The requesting spouse has a legal obligation pursuant to a divorce decree or agreement to pay the liability.
+- the requesting spouse has a legal obligation pursuant to a divorce decree or agreement to pay the liability

 Note: The IRS will not consider granting equitable relief for joint and several liability unless:

-1. The requesting spouse filed a joint return for the taxable year in question.
+- the requesting spouse filed a joint return for the taxable year in question

-3. Relief is applied for no later than two years after the date of the first collection activity after July 22, 1998.
+- relief is applied for no later than two years after the date of the first collection activity after July 22, 1998

-5. No assets were transferred between the spouses as part of a fraudulent scheme.
+- no assets were transferred between the spouses as part of a fraudulent scheme

-6. There were no disqualified assets transferred to the requesting spouse by the other spouse.
+- there were no disqualified assets transferred to the requesting spouse by the other spouse

-7. The requesting spouse did not file the return with fraudulent intent.
+- the requesting spouse did not file the return with fraudulent intent

-If you don’t qualify for innocent spouse relief, we may be able to help you reduce your tax liabilities through other means such as an Offer in Compromise.
+If you don’t qualify for innocent spouse relief, we may be able to help you reduce your tax liabilities through other means, such as an Offer in Compromise.
 We have the experience and knowledge to help you solve your problem with a comprehensive solution that fits your unique case.

 If you are facing a large tax liability because of your spouse and need help, call the tax professionals of Rosefelt Tax Law at (866) 995-0061 or reach out by completing our ten-second contact us form.
 We serve clients from around the world at our office in Bethesda, Maryland.